meltano/meltano/docs/src/docs/README.md

 ### Community

-We work to build a more diverse and inclusive culture by hiring globally and creating a culture that supports team members everywhere.
-We are part of a larger community and want to enable everyone to contribute.
+We work to build a more diverse and inclusive community by hiring globally and creating a culture that supports team members everywhere.
+We want to enable everyone to contribute - from team members to users - and we recognize that our vibrant community is at the core of Meltano.

 ### Empathy